agabor/docs/_includes/android/objects.md

 ## Saving Objects

-Let's say you want to save the `GameScore` described above to your Parse Server.
+Let's say you want to save the `GameScore` described above to your MSG Server.
 The interface is similar to a `Map`, plus the `saveInBackground` method:

 ```java
 ParseObject gameScore = new ParseObject("GameScore");